JonayMedina/meat/docs/Categories.md

 ## 1. Get category collection
-To retrieve a paginated list of taxons you will need to call the /api/v1/taxons/ endpoint with the GET method.
+To retrieve a paginated list of categories you will need to call the /api/v1/categories/ endpoint with the GET method.
 > **Stateless**

 ### 1.1 Request

-* URL: /api/v1/taxons/
+* URL: /api/v1/categories/
 * Method: GET

 |Parameter|Parameter type|Description|